 The revised course catalog for the three-term academic calendar will be available the second week of July.
 Please watch your email for important announcements about class registration.

 First-year students in the College of Arts and Sciences and in the Double Degree Program make course selections through the applicant portal.
 The list of courses for first-year students and the list of First-Year Seminars will be available in mid-May through the portal.
-Priority deadline for course selections is June 5.
-Over the summer the Registrar's Office/Advising Center will review selections and place students in up to three courses; a First-Year Seminar Program course is highly recommended.
+Over the summer the Office of the Registrar and the Academic Advising Resource Center will review selections and place students in up to three courses; a First-Year Seminar Program course is highly recommended.
 Students also may consider joining a learning community through the multidisciplinary program StudiOC.

 Course requests are processed in the order in which received, so submit your forms as soon as possible.
 You’ll finalize your remaining courses during Orientation.